joshshiman/picklejar/README.md

 **Scenario**: A group of 5 friends wants to decide where to eat dinner

-1. **Sarah** creates a PickleJar titled "Friday Dinner 🍕"
-2. She shares the link: `picklejar.app/pj/abc123xyz`
+1. **Sarah** lands on `picklejar.app` and is immediately walked through the create flow:
+   - Title: “Friday Dinner 🍕”
+   - Points per voter: 10
+   - Host phone: her number
+2. When she finishes, she’s taken straight to the host view and sees a shareable link like:
+   `picklejar.app/pj/abc123xyz` with a **Copy link** button.
+3. She drops that single link into the group chat.
-3. Everyone joins and submits suggestions:
+4. Everyone opens the same URL, joins with their phone numbers, and submits suggestions:
    - Pizza place downtown
    - New sushi restaurant
    - Thai food
    - Someone's apartment (potluck)
-4. Voting opens with 10 points per person to distribute
-5. Results:
+5. When enough suggestions are in, Sarah flips the PickleJar into **voting** (from the same link).
+6. Each friend revisits that same URL, allocates their 10 points across suggestions, and submits their votes.
+7. Once voting is done, the same URL shows the results:
    - Thai food: 28 points ✅ **Winner**
    - Sushi: 22 points
    - Potluck: 15 points
    - Pizza: 5 points
-6. Everyone receives a calendar invite for Thai food on Friday at 7pm
+8. (Planned) Everyone receives a calendar invite for Thai food on Friday at 7pm.

 ---